modernjuliaworkflows/modernjuliaworkflows.github.io/pages/sharing.md

 ls -a MyAwesomePackage
 ```

-and `]dev` it into our current environment before loading it.
+and `]dev` it into a work environment before loading it.

 ```]activate-awesomepackage
+activate MyAwesomeProject
 dev ./MyAwesomePackage
+status
 ```

 ```>using-awesome